andstor/mush-dsl/tdt4250.mush.xtext.ui/README.md

 ![Run Configurations](assets/right-click-run-configuration.png)

-3. In the popup window, right-click `Acceleo Application` and select `New Configuration`  in order to create a new runnable Acceleo configuration.
+3. In the popup window, right-click `Eclipse Application` and select `New Configuration`  in order to create a new runnable Eclipse configuration.

 ![Eclipse Runner](assets/right-click-eclipse-application.png)